Mayhema/expense-tracker/src/tests/FINAL-DARK-MODE-STATUS.md

 ### 2. **Category Dropdown Cut Off**

-**Issue:** "the drop down list in Categories, not opened that i can see al the options, its like headen beacouse the end of the section is very close"
+**Issue:** "the drop down list in Categories, not opened that i can see al the options, its like headen because the end of the section is very close"
 **Fix Applied:** Removed height constraints and improved visibility

 ```css